 Brantley is a tiny town located in the state of Alabama.
 With a population of 805 people and two constituent neighborhoods, Brantley is the 306th largest community in Alabama.

 Brantley is an extremely ethnically-diverse town.
 The people who call Brantley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brantley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brantley include Irish, English, German, and Scottish.
+Important ancestries of people in Brantley include English, Irish, German, and Scottish.